-Based on increased enrollment rates, we are forecasting full enrollment by December 2018.
-Data from the study will be used to help develop potential future clinical study designs with VAL-083 in MGMT-unmethylated rGBM.
-We anticipate providing updates regarding the progress of this open-label study, including safety data and observations regarding outcomes, at scientific meetings during 2018 and 2019.
+Based on current enrollment rates, we are forecasting full enrollment in the first calendar quarter of 2019.
+Data from this study will be used to help develop potential future clinical study designs with VAL-083 in MGMT-unmethylated rGBM.
 A detailed description of this study can be found at clinicaltrials.gov, Identifier Number: NCT02717962.